Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-$V_{1/2}$ must be set to exactly 0.5 volt at all times, and $V_d$ will slightly increase the accuracy of the module's output as $V_d \rightarrow 0$, but will increase the speed of the module slightly when it $V_d$ is large. $V_d$ amy not take a value of exactly 0 volts, or the device will not function.
+\(V_{\frac{1}{2}}\) must be set to exactly 0.5 volts at all times. \(V_{d}\) will slightly increase the accuracy of the module\RL{'}s output as \(V_{d} \rightarrow 0\), but will increase the speed of the module slightly when \(V_{d}\) is large. \(V_{d}\) may not take a value of exactly 0 volts, or the device will not function.

-The module expects an accurate clock pulse to be present at the input labelled $t$, which should represent 1 unit of time.
+The module expects an accurate clock pulse to be present at the input labelled t, which should represent 1 unit of time.
 Increasing the clock pulse will increase the output frequency proportionally, and can therefore provide a mechanism by which an output frequency representation of $\omega$ can be scaled to meet any frequency bandwidth constraints.
-However, any scaling must be accounted for when $\omega$ is measured, or the value of $\phi$ will be misinterpreted.
+However, any scaling must be accounted for when $\omega$ is measured, or the value of \(\phi\) will be misinterpreted.

 The module also expects a frequency source to be connected.
 This is shown in the diagram as an AC voltage source.
 The frequency source has one input and one output.
-The output is expected to be the frequency $\omega$ (or a scaled version of $\omega$) and the input will be a control voltage proportional to the magnitude of the frequency shift that is required to encode the quantum state specified by $g$ and $a$ into the frequency.
-The adjustment of the oscillation that is effected by the control voltage is a traditional closed loop control systems problem which will be addressed later and depends on the specific oscillator chosen.
+The output is expected to be the frequency $\omega$ (or a scaled version of $\omega$) and the input will be a control voltage proportional to the magnitude of the frequency shift that is required to encode the quantum state specified by \(g\)

+and \(a\) into the frequency.
+The adjustment of the oscillation that is effected by the control voltage is a traditional closed loop control systems problem.

-\subsubsection{High Speed Analog Module Efficiency}
+\textbf{High Speed Analog Module Efficiency}

 The speed of any quantum operation applied by this module is inversely proportional to: